RSE-Sheffield/RateSetter-SteerSuite/README.md

     navmeshBuilder  - Module to build navigation meshes during runtime.
                       Uses Recast.

-    pprAI           - source directory for the PPR steering module, a demo steering algorithm for SteerSim.

     rvo2AI          - source directory for the ORCA steering module, based on the RVO2 steering algorithm library.

-    reactiveAI      - source directory for the reactive steering module, a demo steering algorithm for SteerSim (just the reactive appraoch of PPR).

-    socialForcesAI  - source directory for the social foces steering module, an implementation of the social forces steering algorithm.

-    simpleAI        - source directory for the simpleAI module, a basic demo plugin for SteerSim.

     steerbench      - source directory for SteerBench, a tool used to score and analyze steering AI.